-One has a large search volume but high competitiveness while the other has less search volume but not as competitive.
-“Animal plushies” might be a better option to start off in until your Shopify site gets bigger.
+One has a large search volume but high competitiveness while the other has less search volume but is not as competitive.
+“Animal plushies” might be a better option to start off until your Shopify site gets bigger.

 The second reason is the keyword that you used for your collection’s title doesn’t match the product of your category pages.
 It could be too broad and as a result, is more competitive or doesn’t match what people are searching for.

 To get around this, you can change your keyword to better fit the products on your collections page.
-This will result in a more relevant collections page that is preferred by search engines and searcher
+This will result in a more relevant collections page that is preferred by search engines and searchers.

 Although being more specific has less search volume, this will make it easier for your Shopify shop to rank.
-Also, another benefit from being more specific is your pages are more relevant to searchers’ intent and increasing the chance of being clicked and leading to a sale.
+Also, another benefit from being more specific is your pages are more relevant to searchers’ intent and increase the chance of being clicked and leading to a sale.